-Serum samples were initially analysed for swine influenza virus antibodies using an ELISA kit (ID Screen® Influenza A Antibody Competition multi-serotypes test, IDVET) designed to detect anti-influenza A specific antibodies.
-Serum samples with positive and inconclusive results were re-examined using the hemagglutination-inhibition (HI) assay for antibodies to H1N1pdm and European H1N1, H1N2 and H3N2 serotypes, according to the method described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (5).
+A commercial competitive ELISA from ID.vet (ID Screen® Influenza A Antibody Competition multispecies) were used to screen serum samples from wild boars for antibodies against influenza A virus.
+In cases of positive or inconclusive results, the serum samples were retested using the haemagglutination inhibition test (HI), for the detection of antibodies against the H1N1pdm09 and European H1N1, H1N2 and H3N2 serotypes according to the method described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.
 The antigens for the tests were produced at the Norwegian Veterinary Institute.